Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results for Rabi, Jaynes-Cummings, and Bohmian scenarios in isolated systems

-Figures \ref{SC} and \ref{JC}, each with five panels, deal respectively with the semiclassical Rabi model and with the quantum Jaynes-Cummings model.
-Results in general show what one expects from the discussion in the previous Appendices, with Rabi oscillations with period $2\pi/\gamma_R \approx 0.2$ ps.

-Since we are considering only a resonant $\Delta=0$ case, panel (a) in both figures presents a periodic full inversion of the system, from the respective excited to ground states.
-In panel (b), the distinct look of $|\Psi(x,t)|^2$ from the semiclassical to the quantum scenarios has a clear origin: the phases $e^{i\omega_{0,1}t}$ in \eqref{two_WF} create the `noisy' semiclassical pattern due to the crossed terms; on the other hand, $|\Psi(x,t)|^2$ in the quantum case has the photon degree integrated so that its orthogonality eliminates the crossing terms in \eqref{JC_WF_doublet}.
+Figures \ref{SC} and \ref{JC}, each with five panels, deal respectively with the semiclassical Rabi model and with the quantum Jaynes-Cummings model, both in resonant situation.
+Results in general show what one expects from the discussions so far, with Rabi oscillations within period of $2\pi/ \tilde \gamma \approx 0.2$ ps.
+Panels (a) in both figures present a periodic full inversion of the system, from the respective excited to ground states.
+Panels (b) show a distinct look among semiclassical $|\Psi_R(x,t)|^2$ and quantum $|\Psi_J(x,t)|^2$; this happens because, while the phases $e^{i\omega_{0,1}t}$ in the $1$D equation in \eqref{two_WF} create the `noisy' semiclassical pattern due to the crossed terms, in the quantum pattern the photon degree of freedom is integrated out in the $2$D equation in \eqref{JC_WF_doublet} so that its orthogonality eliminates crossing terms.
 Notice tough that, had we considered the semiclassical case without those phases its evolution would look exactly the same as the quantum case, alternating between double (excited state) to single (ground state) peaks.
-In panel (c), for the semiclassical model, the expectation value for the position $\langle \Psi(t) |x| \Psi(t) \rangle$ oscillates in between $\pm d_x$, while for the momentum $\langle \Psi(t) |-i\hbar d/dx| \Psi(t) \rangle$ oscillates in between $\pm \hbar d_p$ (scaled by $20$ in the figure); one sees that frequencies other than the Rabi one are playing a role in the dynamics.
-On the other hand, in panel (c) for the quantum model, due to the orthogonality of the photon degree, both expectations are zero; similarly, had we plotted $\langle \Psi(t) |q| \Psi(t) \rangle$ and $\langle \Psi(t) |-i\hbar d/dq| \Psi(t) \rangle$ the same would happen due to the orthogonality of the electron degree.